 Problem-solving: You can begin to support your child in developing the necessary skills they need for later life.
 As your child rushes over to you and tells you what their problem is, do not rush in to give them a solution.
 Repeat back what they have told you, acknowledge how they feel about the situation and then ask them, "How are we going to solve this?"
-This will encourage them to begin to solve problems for themselves, rather than always running to an adult for support.
+This will encourage them to begin to solve problems for themselves.
 For example, If your child runs over to you and tells you they want the toy their friend or sibling has, encourage them to think about how they can share this or come to a compromise.

-Structures and routines: Young children find routines safe and reassuring and are more likely to behave appropriately within structures they feel comfortable with.
-These need to be flexible and appropriate to the age of the child, for example not expecting your child to sit at the table for too long, as this can sometimes result in them displaying unwanted behaviour when they may just be bored or frustrated.
+Structures and routines: Young children find routines safe and reassuring and are more likely to produce positive behaviour within structures they feel comfortable with.
+Routines should be flexible and appropriate to the age and developmental stage of the child, for example, observe when your child has reached their limit sitting at the meal table.
+Allow for shorter mealtimes to keep the experience positive and prevent any feelings of frustration.